 Ofsted’s Reading Deep Dive — Questions and Phonic Focus

-- Lesson observations (4 to 6 lessons)
+- Lesson observations of deliberately and explicitly connected series of lessons (4 to 6 lessons)

 - Discussions with a group of pupils who were in the lessons observed

 - Scrutiny of books and pupils work who are part of classes that have been (or will be) observed by inspectors (they'll look at 6 pieces of work per year group, for at least 2 year groups).